-The overall evaluation must consider the long-term impact of all of a faculty member's efforts on the ability of the institution to execute its mission.
-The overall evaluation must consider "how" a faculty member's efforts contribute to the institution and "how" the individual faculty member is effective in executing the University mission.
-This evaluation considers the contribution and effectiveness of the faculty member, both positive and negative, and provides a recommendation on a continued and long-term employment obligation on the part of the University.
-In all cases, the quality and quantity of the work done is an important factor in the promotion decision.
-A faculty member's annual performance evaluation represents the outcome of a process that is not longitudinal in considering a faculty member's contribution to the institution and is therefore not sufficient to justify promotion.
+As noted in the collective bargaining agreement, a faculty member's demonstrated overall contribution to the institution, consistent with their rank, is the basis for the recommendation to reappoint a faculty member.
+In all cases, the quality of the work done is an important factor in the reappointment decision.
+A faculty member's annual performance evaluation represents the outcome of a process that is not longitudinal in considering a faculty member's contribution to the institution and is therefore not sufficient to justify reappointment.
 The evaluation of a candidate must consider the assigned workload for the faculty member, including periods of the summer that are compensated, as the contributions to the three areas (instruction, scholarship or research, and service) are evaluated.
 Overall, the evaluation must consider the impact of the faculty member on the university community.
-To achieve the rank Professor, individuals must have demonstrated sustained accomplishment in their assigned roles for multiple years.